Overview

 5. Nira will enter into a written agreement with the Authorized Sub-Processor imposing on the Authorized Sub-Processor data protection obligations comparable to those imposed on Nira under this Addendum with respect to the protection of Personal Data.
 In case an Authorized Sub-Processor fails to fulfill its data protection obligations under such written agreement with Nira, Nira will remain liable to Customer for the performance of the Authorized Sub-Processor’s obligations under such agreement.

-6. If Customer and Nira have entered into Standard Contractual Clauses as described in Section 6 (Transfers of Personal Data), (i) the above authorizations will constitute Customer’s prior written consent to the subcontracting by Nira of the processing of Personal Data if such consent is required under the Standard Contractual Clauses, and (ii) the parties agree that the copies of the agreements with Authorized Sub-Processors that must be provided by Nira to Customer pursuant to Clause 5(j) of the UK SCCs or Clause 9(c) of the EU SCCs may have commercial information, or information unrelated to the Standard Contractual Clauses or their equivalent, removed by the Nira beforehand, and that such copies will be provided by the Nira only upon request by Customer.
+6. If Customer and Nira have entered into Standard Contractual Clauses as described in Section 6 (Transfers of Personal Data), (i) the above authorizations will constitute Customer’s prior written consent to the subcontracting by Nira of the processing of Personal Data if such consent is required under the Standard Contractual Clauses, and (ii) the parties agree that the copies of the agreements with Authorized Sub-Processors that must be provided by Nira to Customer pursuant to Clause 9(c) of the EU SCCs may have commercial information, or information unrelated to the Standard Contractual Clauses or their equivalent, removed by the Nira beforehand, and that such copies will be provided by the Nira only upon request by Customer.

 Security of Personal Data